-The no-program score is used to estimate how many program bulbs a survey respondent would have purchased in the absence of the residential lighting program.
+The No-Program Score is used to estimate how many program bulbs a survey respondent would have purchased in the absence of the residential lighting program.

 Figure 4-3 illustrates the scoring algorithm for Residential Upstream Lighting Free Ridership via In-Store Intercepts.